DoDSoftware/DynamicFieldHintsForBackpack/README.md

 # Dynamic Field Hints for Backpack 4

-This package provides automatic [field hints](https://backpackforlaravel.com/docs/4.1/crud-fields#optional-field-attributes-for-presentation-purposes) for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+This package extends the [Backpack for Laravel](https://backpackforlaravel.com/) CrudPanel providing the ability to dynamically set the 'hint' value for its [CRUD fields](https://backpackforlaravel.com/docs/4.1/crud-fields#optional-field-attributes-for-presentation-purposes) by pulling the "comment" for the related column in the database if it exists.

+### Notes
-- Dynamic hints are only set if the method is called
+- hints are only set if the method is called
-- Dynamic hints are only set if the column in the db has a Comment
+- hints are only set if the column in the db has a Comment
-- Dynamic hints are not set if a hint already exists on the field
+- hints are **not** set if a hint already exists on the field
-- Dynamic hints are not set if "hint" on the field is set to an empty string
+- hints are **not** set if "hint" on the field is set to an empty string

 ## Installation